Skip to product information

 Shipping calculated at checkout.

-Black and white Maasai bead double-circle drop earrings are fun and lightweight.
+Black and white Maasai glass beaded double-circle drop earrings are fun and lightweight.

 • Hypoallergenic hooks.